Tessa Worley: French Army sergeant leads World Cup assault

 "It's about the risk I take and the attacking I can do.
 I know I can push harder but it's difficult to get that right in races.
 You need to push but not too much."

-Even the best can force it - Olympic champion Shiffrin failed to finish a slalom for the first time in four years when she skied out of her first run at the start of the week in Zagreb, Croatia.
+Even the best can force it -- Olympic and world champion Shiffrin failed to finish a slalom for the first time in four years when she skied out of her first run at the start of this week in Zagreb, Croatia.

-Worley knows Shiffrin is likely to be a season-long rival in giant slalom, but she insists the overall crown wasn't her ambition at the start of the campaign.
+Worley knows Shiffrin is likely to be a season-long rival in giant slalom -- a discipline in which the flagged gates are spaced at a greater distance than on slalom courses -- but she insists the overall crown wasn't her ambition at the start of the campaign.

-"The season is too long to have ambitions like that from the start," says Worley.
+"The season is too long to have ambitions like that from the start," Worley says.
 "And I don't have a list of things I want to achieve, as a list ends.

 "I don't want this to end.
 We'll see what happens and where it goes."